seekdavidlee/az-contoso-pest-control/docs/SPRINT2.md

 # Introduction
-The second sprint is focused on setting up Governance around Contoso's Azure Subscription.
+The second sprint is focused on establishing governance practices (such as managing shared resources, Networking, RBAC) with Azure Blueprint in Azure Subscription.

 To follow along, checkout the following.
 ```